CAPSELOCKE/CAPSELOCKE/DOINGS.md

   * fixing the ability to specify a source filename
 * running over an extract from the main body of text, including a header and some section symbols, found some issues
   * headings and sections can both start in the middle of tweets
+* found that Twitter will reject an update if it's the same as the previous one